 But bloggers — in addition to all the warm fuzzies they get from writing — enjoy making money.

 And you know what’s great?
 It only takes 6 months of blogging to make enough money to quit your day job.
 Seriously!

 This blog, Growth Marketing Pro, gets 40,000 visitors each month.
 And last month, we earned $68,000 in net income.

 I also own another blog called ManlyWellness.
 It’s a men’s mental and physical health site.
-Last month, it had 117,000 visitors and netted $34,000.
+It’s already hitting 117,000 organic visitors per month, and it nets over $30,000/mo.
 And it’s only 8 months old!

 The point is this: you can make a good deal of money blogging in a pretty short amount of time.
 You just have to know how to:

 - Figure out how to monetize that traffic

 You need to think like an entrepreneur.
 I learned how to do that by leading marketing at San Francisco tech companies in the real estate and healthcare space.
 We made buckets of money by creating content and funneling our blog readers into the products we sold.